MrP123/MCIGraph_lib/README.md

 ![](tiles.png)

 ## History
 MCIGraph was originally created with SDL2 as a backend, though this has made it fairly difficult for many students to adapt to their needs.
+The usage of raylib was an improvement with that regard.